 1. Our dentist will take an X-ray of your teeth followed by administering local anesthesia to numb the area to be treated.

-2. We will place a rubber dam around your teeth to keep the area dry and free from saliva.
+2. We will then place a rubber dam around your teeth to keep the area dry and free from saliva.
 This dam is made using latex, and it isolates your teeth from the remaining ones.

 3. A hole is created in your teeth using a dental drill to reach the infected pulp area.